Industry

 01

-Survey participants
+Survey Questionnaire

-Fragmented licensing technologies / experience across products.
+Fragmented licensing technologies / experience across products

 Manual, siloed, error-prone processes.